dumlutimuralp/antrea-packet-walks/part_c/README.md

 What this table does is not that different than a typical IEEE 802.1d transparent bridge.
 This is basically the MAC address table of the OVS.
 Based on the destination MAC address of the flow OVS decides on which egress port (OF Port) the flow should be sent to.

-Two registers, both of which mentioned in earlier sections, are used in each flow entry in this table.
+Each flow entry in this table sets two registers, both of which mentioned in earlier sections, will be explained here once again.

-- Reg1 is used to store the egress OF port ID of the flow, which will be used later on in Table 110 (L2ForwardingOut Table).
+- Reg1 is used to store OF port ID of the flow (the OVS port which the flow should be sent to).
+This register is set with the respective OF port ID based on the destination MAC address of the flow.
+This register which stores the OF port ID will be used later on in Table 110 (L2ForwardingOut Table).
 - Reg0[16] is used and it is set to "1" to indicate that the given flow has a matching destination address in this table, which is known to OVS, and it should be forwarded.

 As seen in the highlighted flow entry above in the table, for the current flow, which has a destination MAC address of c6:f4:b5:76:10:38 (the MAC of backend2 pod) matches this third flow entry.
 The actions in the third flow entry are as following :

 - set the reg1 register to "0x23".
 0x23 in hexadecimal corresponds to [2 x (16 to the power of 1) + 3 x (16 to the power of 0)] = 35.
 And "35" is the OF port id of backend2 pod on the OVS.
-- set the reg0[16] register to "1" (Hex : 0x1) .
+- set the reg0[16] register to "1" (Hex : 0x1)
 - hand over the flow to Table 90 by "resubmit(,90)"

 Hence next stop is Table 90.